andyjessop/faststate/README.md

 # FastState

-FastState is a small and fast reactive programming library for JavaScript apps.
+FastState is a small, fast, and simple reactive programming library for JavaScript apps.
 It maintains an up-to-date state, so when one bit of state changes, it automatically calculates and updates downstream state.

 **Note: this library is currently in alpha and therefore the API is subject to breaking changes.**